The Best Paintbrushes for Emulsion in the World

 I’ve been a decorator for the best part of 30 years and I’m a real brush geek, trying loads of different brands from across the work.
 The Decorators Forum have asked me to name the very best paintbrushes for emulsion, these are my top 5.
 Most are available in the UK.

 Richard is a Canadian paint brush manufacture.
-Currently they have a limited range available from Mypaintbrush, or buy the full range from Canada and shipping over.
+Currently they have a limited range available from Mypaintbrush just use discount code DF8 at the checkout.
+Or buy the full range from Canada and shipping over.
 They are what I’d call a premium brush.
 Very high-quality bristles & ergonomically designed.
 I love the sheer number of filaments in the brush and length of them.
 It holds loads of paint and lays of very well.
 What I don’t like is the density and length of the filaments when it’s wash out time!
 The amount of material it holds can make it a chore to wash out, taking significantly longer to clean.
 Also buying from the UK you only get access to a limited range.
 Price is in the £10-£15 area, so not cheap, but a very nice brush.
 A solid 8/10 for me.

 Another Canadian paint brush manufacture.
 Once again, I’ve been using them for over a year now.
 I was reluctant to put these forward initially due to the difficulties in obtaining them.
 As of writings they are only available from 1 UK Facebook seller, although you can buy them from Canada and have them sent over.
 Zachary Brushes have a super soft and thin filament blend very similar to a Proform Blaze but with zero twisting issues.
 They excel in cutting in too.
 They are easily one of the best cutting brushes I’ve ever used.
 They are a good brush in every way, but the cutting line the produce is very good indeed.
 I don’t like how hard they are to find/obtain in the UK.
 They need to try harder to secure a proper EU/UK distributor.
 Also, I find the filaments tend to hold on to the dry paint around the ferrule.
 Price wise it’s a bit all over the place.
 If you can get them UK supplied £12ish a brush, ordering from USA/Canada £35 for 3.
 I’d rate them a 8/10.